-Two recent posts by Rich Roll’s website are excellent guides to a concept I love called “Active Meditation” and “How to Run.”
+Two posts on Rich Roll’s website provide excellent guides to the concept I call “Active Meditation” and “How to Run.”
 Many runners I know talk about the mental journey they go on while running.
-So, the two concepts go hand-in-hand as you can get into a meditative state while being active, such as running.
-And it helps to get to this mental state if your running technique is correct.
+So, the two concepts go hand-in-hand, because you need to know how to run in order to get into an active meditative state.

 For folks unfamiliar with Rich Roll, he is the author of one of the most influential books I have read in my pursuit of health and wellness—“Finding Ultra.”
 I cannot remember how I found Rich’s book, but I remember the day.

-I was in the midst of training for my second Ironman and I had a long ride on the bike planned.
-A key part of my long bike days was finding an audiobook, or series of college lectures, to listen to while I peddled into oblivion.
+I listened to Finding Ultra while in the midst of training for my second Ironman.
+On that day, I had a long ride on the bike planned.
+A key part of my long bike days was finding an audiobook or college lecture series to listen to while peddling into oblivion.
 I find this is a way to get into a form of active “guided” meditation by educating my brain while simultaneously feeding my body with exercise.

 On that day, I decided to head south along the Minnesota River Valley.
 I rarely plan my long rides other than having more than a directional idea and road choice in mind.
 Heading south was not the usual route for me, but like most Minnesota rides, the rolling pastoral land of the river valley eased my mind as I traveled through this countryside.
 Clipping in and beginning to peddle, Rich began to tell me his story.

 After peddling over 120 miles that day, the time in the saddle afforded me the opportunity to listen to Rich’s entire story.
 By the time I got home, I was a different person—the result of my form of active meditation.
 Rich made me realize that what I thought was a healthy diet was not and that I (along with countless others) had fooled ourselves into thinking we ate healthy diets.
 From that day forward, I never thought about food and diet the same.